dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 Next morning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
+7. Return tablets to charger, place datasheets and biopsy samples with respective tablet.
+   The coordinator clearly labels the drop-off area with a sign saying "Drop off for tablets, datasheets, biopsy samples".
-7. Backfill ODK: Go through "Edit saved forms", open each, find corresponding datasheet, backfill remaining forms, proofread, photograph datasheets (needs daylight).
+8. Backfill ODK: Go through "Edit saved forms", open each, find corresponding datasheet, backfill remaining forms, proofread, photograph datasheets (needs daylight).
-8. Send finalized forms.
+9. Send finalized forms.
 Leave tablets in "manual upload mode".
-9. Enter data into WAMTRAM.
+10. Enter data into WAMTRAM.

 After import and QA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-9. WAStD: QA typos.
+11. WAStD: QA typos.
 Mark changed records as "curated" to prevent data loss.
 QA reports will assist finding records that need review.
 We will learn from QA and improve QA helpers this season.

 Minimum ODK record
 ^^^^^^^^^^^^^^^^^^